-Office of Undergraduate Studies 233 Mathematics Building E-mail: math-undergrad@buffalo.edu Ph: (716) 645-8785
+Office of Undergraduate Studies 233 Mathematics Building E-mail: math-undergrad@buffalo.edu

+Ph: (716) 645-8785

-SAMPLE SYLLABUS
+SAMPLE SYLLABUS This document is published

-This document is published as an indication of what is typically taught in this course.
-Instructors have the responsibility of deciding on topics to be omitted, additional topics to be included and the emphasis, ordering and pacing of presentation.
+This document is published as an indication of the core content of the course.
+Instructors have responsibility of deciding on additional topics to be included, and the emphasis, ordering, and pacing of presentation.